 The island’s main café, The Pantry, has had a major makeover, and has now reopened with a party to celebrate 30 years of serving visitors and locals.

 The makeover has included reflooring, redecorating and refurnishing the 30 year old island venue to bring a contemporary bistro feel.
 Along with the makeover, Gavin Clark, the café’s owner, announced the launch of a new menu featuring fresh local ingredients, including local seafood for the popular “Seafood Night”, which is every Wednesday evening through the summer.
 The makeover and the new menu reflect The Pantry’s move, Gavin says, to being an evening dining spot, as well as serving customers through the day.

 While The Pantry was closed Gavin held a series of highly popular and successful pop-up events in the Community Hall.

 The Kilchattan School Parent Council organized an Italian Dinner, Quiz and Raffle on Friday 16th March at the Village Hall.
-For more details and to book contact the Colonsay Village Store.
-Early reports are that the evening was a huge success raising over £750 pounds, and was much enjoyed by the 50+ diners.
-(More to follow)
+The evening was a huge success raising over £700 pounds, and was much enjoyed by the 50+ diners.

 Hebridean Whale Trail